Interaction Improvement: Introduction

 \paragraph{Characterizing The Costs at Play Behind Relational Semantics.} Interaction improvement makes explicit, in particular, the quantitative aspects underlying the preorder induced by the relational model of \cite{DBLP:journals/entcs/HylandNPR06}.
 The interpretation in this model can be described via a type system based on multi types, also known as non-idempotent intersection types \cite{DBLP:journals/mscs/PaoliniPR17,BKV17}.
 The preorder induced by this model has been characterized as the \bohm tree preorder up to $\eta$-reductions \cite{BreuvartMR18}.
 However, the execution costs involved in this relational model have so far remained unclear.

 In this paper, we introduce a colored relational semantics for the checkers calculus (Figure~\ref{fig:colored-types-for-cbn}) and define an ordering on interpretations that compares their elements in a refined manner which is both qualitative and quantitative.
-In our main contribution (Theorem~\ref{thm:main}) we show that, when restricted to regular $\lambda$-terms, this ordering coincides with both the relational preorder and interaction improvement, thus unifying the quantitative and extensional preorders.
+In our main contribution (Theorem~\ref{thm:main}) we show that, when restricted to regular $\lambda$-terms, this ordering coincides with both the relational preorder---equivalently, with the \bohm tree preorder up to $\eta$-reductions---and interaction improvement.

 It turns out to be quite challenging to show that the ordering we introduce on interpretations is \emph{compositional}.
 Though denotational approaches are typically compositional by definition, the fact that it presents difficulties here is perhaps not surprising given the intensional information we are tracking: similar challenges arise in intensional models such as game semantics \cite{DBLP:journals/tcs/KerNO02,DBLP:journals/tcs/KerNO03} and operational approaches such as applicative and normal form bisimulations ~\cite{BIERNACKI+LENGLET+POLESIUK-eta-nf-bisimulation,dallago+gavazzo-Enf-compatible-relation} (or so-called operational game semantics~\cite{LevyLICSGames,Koutavas-LICS2023}).
 Here we establish compositionality using a novel technique which bears comparison to game semantics.